|BSE: N.A.||Sector: N.A.|

 8. We did not audit the Financial Statements of 2412 branches comprising of 1477branches audited by Statutory Branch Auditors and 935 unaudited branches included in theStandalone Financial Statements of the Bank whose Financial Statements reflect totalassets of '168647.62 crore as at 31st March 2019 and Total Revenue of '8666.43 crore forthe year ended on that date as considered in the Standalone Financial Statements.
 TheFinancial Statements of 1477 branches have been audited by the branch auditors whosereports have been furnished to us and in our opinion in so far as it relates to theamounts and disclosures included in respect of branches is based on the report of suchbranch auditors.

 Our opinion is not modified in respect of this matter.

 Report on Other Legal and Regulatory Requirements

-10. Subject to the limitations of the audit indicated in paragraph 1 to 5 above and asrequired by the Banking Companies (Acquisition and Transfer of Undertakings) Act1970/1980 and subject also to the limitations of disclosure required therein we reportthat:
+10. Subject to the limitations of the audit indicated in paragraphs 6 to 8 above and asrequired by the Banking Companies (Acquisition and Transfer of Undertakings) Act1970/1980 and subject also to the limitations of disclosure required therein we reportthat:

-b) the Balance Sheet and Profit and Loss Account and the Statement of Cash Flows dealtwith by this report are in agreement with the books of account and with the returnsreceived from the branches not visited by us;
+b) the Balance Sheet the Profit and Loss Account and the Statement of Cash Flows dealtwith by this report are in agreement with the books of account and with the returnsreceived from the branches not visited by us;

 c) the reports on the accounts of the branch offices audited by branch auditors of theBank under Section 29 of the Banking Regulation Act 1949 have been sent to us and havebeen properly dealt with by us in preparing this report; and